Kloudless/file-picker/README.md

 ### Script tag example

 To start using the File Picker, simply include the JavaScript file in your HTML file.
-You can then create an element on the page to launch the file picker.
+You can then create an element on the page to launch the File Picker.

 ```html
 <body>